rxi/lovebird/README.md

 then all the calls to print will also be output to lovebird's console.
 This is `true` by default.

+### lovebird.echoinput
+Whether lovebird should display inputted commands in the console's output buffer; `true` by default.

 ### lovebird.maxlines
 The maximum number of lines lovebird should store in its console's output buffer.
 By default this is `200`.